 I had a full week holiday booked in downtown Estepoda, at a lovely resort called Costa Natura, practically on the beach on the Costa del Sol on the Spanish south coast only about 40km up the coast from Gibralter.

-We debated which way to travel, and madam chose a flight from Naples to Malaga with Ryanair, dead cheap.
-I instead decided that the old bike and I needed some exercise so I booked the ferry from Roma (Civitavecchia) over to Barcelona, a very boring but motorway-saving 20 hour ferry trip.
+We debated which way to travel from Italy and madam chose a flight from Naples to Malaga with Ryanair, dead cheap.
+I instead decided that the old bike and I both needed some exercise so I booked the ferry from Roma (Civitavecchia) over to Barcelona, a very boring but motorway-saving 20 hour ferry trip.
 My trusty Yamaha FJR1300 was prepared for the trip and I set off from Amalfi on a very warm Thursday afternoon, destination Roma.

 I stayed overnight in the very very hot capital city and then the next morning I attended a meeting on the south of the city.
 I spent the rest of the day visiting friends and then I set off to the port town of Civitavecchia, which is about 80km north west from Roma.
 I rode very gently as I knew that the ferry was running behind schedule.
 The 20 hour ferry trip should have started at 10pm to arrive at 8pm the following evening, whereas the delay was said to be several hours.
 So I found a wonderful Trattoria in the city near to the port for a slow dinner, truly excellent.

 The going was fairly tough as the temperature soared up to 40 degrees, but luckily the heat was fairly dry so did not make me sweat TOO much!.
-The FJR is a big 1300cc 4 cylinder water cooled bike with 145 horses, she performed perfectly and returned excellent fuel consumption too, and is perhaps the most comfortable bike I have ever owned and truly great for long distances.
-I had the two panniers on the back but without much weight so the bike was perfectly stable even at er higher speeds.
+The FJR is a big 1300cc 4 cylinder water cooled bike with 145 horses, she performed perfectly as well as consuming ZERO oil in 3000 km and returned excellent fuel consumption too, she is the most comfortable bike I have ever owned and truly great for long distances.
+I had the two panniers on the back but without much weight so the bike was perfectly stable even at er higher speeds officer.

 Luckily on Monday the boat is always on time (Grimaldi told me that when I asked!) so after check in I headed up to find a good bar on the Ramblas and got some food and drink before boarding, and the trip home was excellent.
 Thanks Spain and thanks Yamaha too!!!